 I scooped up this gorgeous silver Kitchen Aid mixer, along with a glass bowl, for less than the mixer itself would usually cost.
 It looks so pretty sitting on my counter, and I’m really excited about having an extra bowl to use with it.
 I’ve been doing a lot more baking lately now that I’ve been experimenting with gluten free and paleo recipes, so I foresee this mixer getting a ton of use.
 I also ordered the spiralizer attachment from the Boscov’s website because sweet potato noodles without the arm workout seemed like too good a deal to pass up.

 I also bought a few smaller items like a double burner griddle that I’ve wanted for ages, some cabinet organizers, and a new trash can.
-I’ve also made notes in my planned to keep an eye out for their next sale!
-There were awesome deals on things like air friers and instant pots that would make great gifts.
-Of course, they have great deals through out the year, so you don’t need to wait for another VIP event to get some great deals (I also love swinging by whenever I can because they have a candy department where you can buy pralines and fudge by the pound.
+I’ve also made notes in my planner to keep an eye out for their next sale!
+There were awesome deals on things like air fryers and instant pots that would make great gifts.
+Of course, they have great deals throughout the year, so you don’t need to wait for another VIP event to get some great deals (I also love swinging by whenever I can because they have a candy department where you can buy pralines and fudge by the pound.
 It’s so old school I love it!)

-I was excited to break the Kitchen Aid in as soon as I got it home, and these gluten free financiers were the perfect way to do it.
+I was excited to break the Kitchen Aid in as soon as I got it home, and these gluten-free financiers were the perfect way to do it.
 Financiers are small French cakes with a crisp exterior and a moist center, similar to a madeleine.
 They remind me of a cross between a cookie and a cake.
-They’re usually made in a special rectangular shapes mold, but a plain old muffin tin works just as well.
+They’re usually made in a special rectangular shaped mold, but a plain old muffin tin works just as well.

-Since financiers are typically made with a predominantly nut flour base, it wan’t difficult at all to adapt them to be gluten free.
-I just swapped out the wheat flour for an all purpose paleo blend.
+Since financiers are typically made with a predominantly nut flour base, it wasn’t difficult at all to adapt them to be gluten-free.
+I just swapped out the wheat flour for an all-purpose paleo blend.
 Since the amount of flour in financiers is so small, it was easy to just do a one for one swap.